Harriet Dixon

 Harriet is regularly instructed to prosecute and defend in the Crown Court, magistrates’ courts, and youth courts.
 With a reputation for meticulous preparation, skilled witness handling, and compelling submissions, she is fast becoming a sought-after advocate.

-Harriet has experience in relation to a broad range of criminal offences, including offences against the person; sexual offences; drugs offences; robbery, theft, handling, and burglary; fraud; and Dangerous Dogs Act offences.
+Harriet has experience in relation to a broad spectrum of criminal offences, including homicide; offences against the person; sexual offences; drugs offences; robbery, theft, handling, and burglary.
+She also has a growing practice as a led junior in matters including murder and serious violence.

-Harriet is popular with lay clients who appreciate her ability to communicate clearly and accessibly.
+Harriet is popular with lay clients, who appreciate her ability to communicate clearly and accessibly.
 She has represented numerous vulnerable and/or neurodiverse clients.
-Harriet is known to go above and beyond in case preparation, often drafting successful letters of representations to have matters discontinued/no evidence offered.
+Harriet is known to go above and beyond in case preparation.

 Regulatory and Disciplinary